jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 **Description:**

-Four descriptor variables for the points sources in each 10 m x 10 m cell.
+Four descriptor variables for the points sources (flight strip ids) in each 10 m x 10 m cell.

 This information may be helpful for interpreting any variable that might be affected by the flight strip id as a covariate.
-The flight strip id represents: a) differences between sensors / aircrafts that may have been used during the nationwide LiDAR campaign, b) differences in aquistion time and date, c) differences in view point / aquistion angle of the cells.
+The flight strip id represents: a) differences between sensors / aircrafts that may have been used during the nationwide LiDAR campaign, b) differences in aquistion time and date, c) differences in view point / aquisition angle of the cells.

 - `point_source_counts` \- Contains the number of points per 10 m x 10 m cell for each flight strip id in a tile.
 In this multi-layer raster each layer represents the point counts for one flight strip id in the tile.
 The order of layers matches those in the `point_source_ids` raster, which can be used for matching the point counts to the flight strip ids.
 - `point_source_ids` \- Multi-layer raster containing one layer for each flight strip found in a tile.
 The presence of a point of the relevant flight strip is indicated by the presence of a string containing the flight strip id in the cell.
 This layer can be used to match the layers of the `point_source_counts` and `point_source_proportions` layers to a flight strip id.